Marvel's Spider-Man: Conception and development

 SIE eventually signed off on the deal, prompting their Vice President of Product Development Connie Booth to visit developer Insomniac Games in order to speak with studio CEO Ted Price, with discussions about the potential Marvel project being held off-the-record.
-Price was described as being "fairly neutral" towards the prospects of developing a game based on a Marvel Comics property, as Insomniac up to that point purely worked on their own original franchises.
-However, his development team were comparatively enthusiastic about the project.
+Price was described as being "fairly neutral" towards the prospects of developing a game based on a Marvel Comics property, as Insomniac up to that point purely worked on their own original franchises, but his development team were comparatively enthusiastic about the project.
 As Marvel allowed Insomniac to select any of their characters to adapt, the team decided on Spider-Man as a result of being able to relate to the dynamic presented between the heroic Spider-Man and his everyman alter-ego, Peter Parker.
 They would also come to find the task of adapting the character daunting, as a result of his popularity, in addition to the numerous existing stories and interpretations of the character both in comics and in other media.
 However, they also welcomed the challenge, particularly art director Jacinda Chew, who consulted online resources and various Marvel staff in order to cultivate extensive knowledge of the character.

-Creative director Bryan Intihar said "I feel like he's the most relatable of the heroes.
+Creative director Bryan Intihar said: "I feel like he's the most relatable of the heroes.
 As much as I love Tony Stark, it's harder to identify with a billionaire.
 As much as I love Thor, it's hard to identify with a god.
 Peter makes mistakes, he has ups and downs in his career, his relationships, his family.
-I think we can all relate to that."
-Price said, "He's so human, and he's so relatable.
+I think we can all relate to that".
+Price also commented that Spider-Man "is so human, and he's so relatable.
 He's also the most popular Marvel character in the world, I think".
 Price also considered the technical benefits; Sunset Overdrive has a dynamic traversal system that could be built upon for Spider-Man.
 Spider-Man became the first licensed property developed by Insomniac in its then 22-year existence.

-Upon the announcement of the spin-off title Marvel's Spider-Man: Miles Morales for the PlayStation 4 and PlayStation 5.
-Sony vice president Simon Rutter told The Telegraph that the game was "an expansion and an enhancement to the previous game".
-However, Insomniac later called the project a standalone game, stating that it is "the next adventure in the Marvel's Spider-Man universe".
+Upon the announcement of the spin-off title Marvel's Spider-Man: Miles Morales for the PlayStation 4 and PlayStation 5, Sony vice president Simon Rutter told The Telegraph that the game was "an expansion and an enhancement to the previous game", while Insomniac later called the project a standalone game, stating that it is "the next adventure in the Marvel's Spider-Man universe".
 It is smaller in size and scope than Spider-Man, and has been compared to Uncharted: The Lost Legacy, a game which served as a standalone expansion that was smaller in size and scope than a mainline Uncharted title.
 The game was additionally described as featuring "a new story, with new set-pieces, fresh villains, and unique quests".